The Rundown

 The average Border Collie needs 1000 calories a day, split between two meals.
 Those who get more exercise will need more calories, up to 1400, and so it’s a good idea to choose a food with a higher calorie count so your pup will get what they need and you avoid having to feed twice as much food to get their count up.

-We’ve reviewed foods here that have 350-plus calories unless we’ve specified otherwise.
-Lower calorie foods will most likely need some supplemental treats in between meals to make sure that calorie count is reached, especially if your guy or girl is one of the playful ones.
+Look for foods that have 350-plus calories.
+Lower calorie foods will most likely need some supplemental treats in between meals to make sure that calorie count is reached, especially if your pooch loves to play all day long.

 The importance of the quality of what goes into your pup’s food can’t be overstated.
-Unfortunately, commercial dog food can be packed full of cheap, low-quality ingredients to keep manufacturing costs down, but this comes at a great cost to your dog’s health.
+Unfortunately, commercial dog food can be packed full of cheap, low-quality food fillers to keep manufacturing costs down, which comes at a great cost to your dog’s health.

-We’ve made sure the dog foods we review here are made up of high-quality, all-natural ingredients, contain no cheap fillers or artificial ingredients, and have added antioxidants and supplements for optimal health.
+Only buy dog foods made up of high-quality, all-natural ingredients, contain no cheap fillers or artificial ingredients, and have added antioxidants and supplements for optimal health.

 Border Collies need high levels of both of these nutrients in order to thrive.
 For those pups getting plenty of exercise in, protein in the high 30s (and upwards) is a great number, and a fat count of 15% and upwards.